Coddiction-101/student-mark-analyzer/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you encounter any issues, you can simply open the Issues tab.
+If you encounter any issues, you can open the Issues tab.
 --

 ## 📄 License